aardbol/common/README.md

 [![Tag](https://img.shields.io/github/v/tag/aardbol-actions/common)](https://github.com/aardbol-actions/common/tags)
 [![License](https://img.shields.io/github/license/aardbol-actions/common)](./LICENSE)

 This repository contains the common Actions and config files for developing the Red Hat GitHub Actions.
+This repository has been forked to implement the latest dependency versions and apply security fixes.

 - [action-io-generator](./action-io-generator) is an NPM package and (soon to be) Docker Action that makes sure your JavaScript action uses the same Inputs and Outputs defined in your `action.yml`.
 - [bundle-verifier](./bundle-verifier) is a JavaScript Action that makes sure your JavaScript action's committed distribution bundle is up-to-date.